So, you want a list of the best Chrome extensions for YouTube.

 YouTube is owned by Google, in case you were out of the loop.

-And recently, in early-mid September of 2017, they’ve undergone a massive change to their layout.
+In early-mid September of 2017, they’ve undergone a massive change to their layout.
+Nowadays, there’s a lot of extensions you can get that are basically the bTTV of YT.

 What’s the point of all this update talk?
 It’s to show that the company behind YouTube is actively improving their platform.